 Step 1.
 Download AOMEI Backupper and follow the wizard to finish installation.
 It will be installed in a short time.

 Step 2.
 Connect a USB drive to your computer.
 Launch AOMEI Backupper, click "Tools" and select “Create Bootable Media”.

 Step 3.
 In the pop-up window, choose bootable disc type and click “Next”.
 It is recommended to choose Windows PE so that you can access full functions of AOMEI Backupper.

 Step 4.
 Select “USB Boot Device” and click “Next”.
 You will receive a prompt to format your USB drive.
 Click “Yes” to start creating bootable media.
 The created bootable disc supports both legacy/MBR and UEFI/GPT boot modes.

 After you boot your computer from the bootable USB drive created by AOMEI Backupper, you will see loaded AOMEI Backupper once login.
 Go Tools > Windows shell command to open Command Prompt and run the command lines mentioned above to unlock Windows drive.

 You have learned three efficient ways to fix the error that the drive where Windows is installed is locked in Windows 10/8.
 You can use AOMEI Backupper to create bootable media for booting the computer if you don’t have the Windows installation media.

-Other than creating bootable media, AOMEI Backupper enables you to backup multiple drives at once if you have drive C:, D:, E: or more drives on your computer.
-Also it offers Server edition to help you run bare metal restore in Windows 2008.
+Other than creating bootable media, AOMEI Backupper enables you to backup multiple drives at once, such as drive C:, D:, E:, etc. Also it offers Server edition to help you run bare metal restore in Windows 2008.
 Don’t hesitate to try it out!